 Although SKRAPE doesn't have any idea where his wagon might struggle or shine in the OUSCI, we doubt it will struggle in the Detroit Speed Road Rally and may score very well in the Lingenfelter Performance Design Challenge.
 However it turns out, SKRAPE knows his hair looks awesome and his wagon is pretty cool and we know more than a few guys who would love to have either one of those things going for them.

-You can see SKRAPE in action and Goldberg calling all the action at the 2013 OUSCI, but you need to buy your OUSCI tickets soon, because they are going fast!
-If you'd like more details on SKRAPE's build, check out this thread on his Wagon at Pro-Touring.com.
+You can see SKRAPE in action and Goldberg calling all the action at the 2013 OUSCI, but you need to add the OPTIMA Network on Roku.